Armored car (valuables): Vehicles

 An armored shell and cab are customized on a basic van or truck chassis.
 These vehicles are designed to resist attempts at robbery and hijacking.
 Bullet-resistant glass and reinforced shells and cabs are designed to handle bullets from most handguns and rifles.

+Construction

+Production begins with a bare heavy-duty truck chassis, onto which a body frame and armored panels are built up before the interior is outfitted.
+The walls, floor, ceiling and doors are made from steel in thicknesses from 0.125 in to more than 0.25 in, and the windows from laminated glass between 1.5 in and 3 in thick.
+A standard route truck has a gross vehicle weight of around 25000 lb, while vehicles built to carry pallets of coin use tandem-axle chassis rated upwards of 55000 lb.

+Bodies are generally built not by the chassis manufacturer but by specialist armoring firms, among them International Armoring Corporation, INKAS and Alpine Armoring.

 Traffic safety and security

 Some armored cars in certain countries may be cleared to have flashing warning lights or sirens.
 Most armored cars have a bullbar or strengthened bumper to ram through blockades or other road objects if under attack.
 They normally have CCTV cameras which are watched by the driver, recorded in the van and also recorded at a remotely located control room in case the in-van recordings are stolen by thieves or attackers.
 With the advent of GPS technology, armored cars are often equipped with tracking devices that can be monitored by the company, letting them see if the vehicle leaves the planned route.
 GPS can also be used to prevent the rear doors from opening except at designated locations, and can be combined with remote-control systems to disable the engine in the event of theft or hijacking.